 Get in Touch with Ascend Autism!

+At Ascend Autism ABA Therapy Center, we understand that each family has unique needs and challenges.
+We are here to help.
 Ascend Autism provides a range of treatment options for children diagnosed with Autism Spectrum Disorder (ASD), all based on Applied Behavior Analysis (ABA) therapy.
-There is no cure for autism, but scientific studies report that children who receive ABA therapy see improved outcomes in terms of cognitive development, communication, social skills, and functional skills.
+While there is no cure for autism, scientific studies report that children who receive ABA therapy see improved outcomes in terms of cognitive development, communication, social skills, and functional skills, which can improve their lives dramatically, especially if started at a young age.

-Treatment at Ascend Autism is not one-size-fits-all.
-Every child with ASD is unique, and the therapy they receive should be unique as well.
-Our services use evidence-based practices (EBP) to provide individualized treatments to support every child and their family’s journey.
-These services include:
+Autism therapy programs at Ascend Autism are not one-size-fits-all.
+Every child with ASD is unique, and the therapy they receive should also be unique.
+Our services use evidence-based practices to provide individualized treatments to support every child and their family’s journey.

 ABA treatment is most effective when deployed as early as possible upon diagnosis.
 Early Intervention is typically utilized when treating children from 18 months to seven years old.
 The therapy is usually more intensive and consists of a weekly program of 20 to 40 hours of treatment.